CONTEST: Pursue

 Counter Terrorism Policing work with MI5 to develop intelligence, and with the Crown Prosecution Service to put compelling evidence before the courts.
 The public can also support law enforcement to pursue potential terrorist activity through calling the anti-terrorist hotline.
 Action Counters Terrorism (ACT) encourages individuals to report suspicious activity which could be related to terrorism through online reporting, or by contacting the police in confidence on their dedicated phone number.

 Government departments and agencies work collaboratively to disrupt terrorist activity.
 Counter-terrorism policing, MI5, and wider intelligence work together closely to investigate, detect, and disrupt terrorism, alongside the Criminal Justice System.
 The Ministry of Defence is a key contributor to CONTEST strategy.
 It particularly supports Pursue through its military capability to disrupt overseas terrorist groups and its support of overseas law enforcement and security agencies.
 Its support for conflict prevention work has also contributed to the CONTEST objectives.
 Work overseas is crucial to Pursue, as previous UK attack plots have had support from terrorists overseas, as well as UK individuals being radicalised while overseas.
 Working with international partners therefore attempts to disrupt the threat before it manifests itself in the UK.

 An important element of Pursue is the independent oversight regime, which scrutinises the significant powers and tools used to stop potential terrorist attacks, ensuring they are used proportionately and appropriately.

-Proportionality (law) must be considered when using broader powers for terrorism investigations.
+Proportionality must be considered when using broader powers for terrorism investigations.
 The Secretary of State must be satisfied that the information obtained could not reasonably have been obtained by any other means.
 The intelligence gain must be sufficiently great to justify an intrusion, as well as any unavoidable collateral intrusion against individuals other than the target.
 The Regulation of Investigatory Powers Act 2000 ensures that investigatory techniques are used in a way that is compatible with the Article 8 right to respect for private and family life, as in the European Convention on Human Rights.

 Pursue is becoming increasingly complex as the threat of terrorism continues to diversify.
 Between 1 January and 31 December 2022, 169 persons were arrested for terrorism related activity, with 232 persons held in custody for terrorism-connected offences.
 From 2017 to July 2023, MI5 and the police have disrupted 39 late stage attack plots.